alexcaicedo/alexcaicedo/README.md

 ## 👀 **My interests and hobbies**

-- Cosmology 🌠, science ⚛️ and technology 🦾
+- Cosmology, science and technology ⚛️
-- Sci-fi 🛸 and adventure 🧝
+- Sci-fi and adventure 🧝
-- Energy and climate change 🌎🌳
+- Energy and climate change ⚡🌎
-- Culture exchange and diversity 🌈
+- Languages and culture exchange
-- Cooking and food 🧑‍🍳🍽️🥐
+- Cooking and food 🥐
 - Running 🏃
-- Movies 📽️🎞️
+- Movies 📽️

 🌱 I’m currently persuing a career in Data Science and Artificial Intelligence 📊🤖.